Alluxio/alluxio/docs/en/operation/Server-Logging.md

 ### Configuring Alluxio Processes to use the Log Server

 By default, remote logging is not enabled.

-You need to set 2 environment variables in `${ALLUXIO_HOME}/conf/alluxio-env.sh`.
+You need to set 2 environment variables in `${ALLUXIO_HOME}/conf/alluxio-env.sh` to enable it.

 1. `ALLUXIO_LOGSERVER_HOSTNAME` specifies the hostname of the remote log server.
 The equivalent Java opt is `alluxio.logserver.hostname`.